miclede/ScriptableObject-Animation/README.md

 2. PlayerAnimationBase is made.
 3. Create animations; inherit from PlayerAnimationBase //(Move, Shoot, Jump, ect.)
 4. Create ScriptableObject of the animation.
-//if not using #UNITY_EDITOR code to auto add animations to the processor you will have to drag them to the processor
+//if not using #UNITY_EDITOR code to add animations to the processor with a context menu you will have to drag them to the processor